ECE364/ECE364.github.io/exams.md

 - Make sure that the exam problems are changed up so that copying from a HW/lab problem would hurt more than help.
 - Eliminate cheatsheets altogether.

 I think I've come up with a solution that'd help everyone.
-Over the course of two semesters, we've constructed a communal cheat sheet for each of the exams.
+We will construct a communal cheat sheet for each of the exams.
 These cheat sheets will be posted on the website well in advance of the exam and will be attached to the back of the exam.

 This lets me use problems that many of you have seen before but know that the people answering those problems are doing so because they actually mastered the material.